Climate change in Nigeria: Mitigation and adaptation policy

-As a means to prevent desertification, the Great Green Wall of the Sahara and the Sahel initiative is a planned project to plant a wall of trees across Africa at the southern edge of the Sahara desert.
-It is to be implemented in Nigeria in eleven front line states of Adamawa, Bauchi, Gombe, Kebbi, Sokoto, Zamfara, Katsina, Kano, Jigawa, Yobe and Borno.
-It will cover 43 local government areas of Nigeria in the frontline states to be covered to rehabilitate 225,000 ha of lands.

 Nigeria Energy Transition Plan

-In 2021 during COP 26, the Nigerian President, His Excellency, President Muhammadu Buhari, unveiled the Nigerian Energy Transition Plan as part of country`s commitment towards achieving NET Zero by the year 2060.
-The Plan included a timeline and framework for achieving reduced emissions in certain sector of the country such as Oil and Gas, Cooking, Transport and Industry and Power.
+In 2021 during COP 26, the then Nigerian President, President Muhammadu Buhari, unveiled the Nigerian Energy Transition Plan as part of country's commitment towards achieving NET Zero by the year 2060.
+The plan included a timeline and framework for achieving reduced emissions in certain sector of the country such as Oil and Gas, Cooking, Transport and Industry and Power.
 This is in a bid to help slow down the change in climate.